-Long-term Asset - Definition
+Long-term Asset - Accounting

 If you still have questions or prefer to get help directly from an agent, please submit a request.